-Yes, Musk is serious about his giant tunnel idea, and he's starting to provide details
+Elon Musk’s Boring Company plans to build a Hyperloop tunnel from DC to NYC

 Elon Musk’s next project may be a bit more … boring than his previous endeavors.

-The founder of SpaceX and Tesla is accustomed to flashy enterprises and larger-than-life dreams (that all seem to be coming to fruition), and now, he’s turning his attention to a simple problem that plagues all of us: traffic.
+The founder of SpaceX and Tesla is accustomed to flashy enterprises and larger-than-life dreams (that all seem to be coming to fruition), and now, he’s turning his attention to a simple problem that plagues all of us: Traffic.
+Because why shouldn’t it take us 29 minutes to get from New York to D.C.?
+With Musk’s Boring Company, this could be our new reality.

 Obviously, the man who conceptualized the Hyperloop has never had the patience for sitting in gridlock, and last December, the entrepreneur took to Twitter to express his frustration, and more important, his solution.
 “Traffic is driving me nuts.
 Am going to build a tunnel boring machine and just start digging…” he wrote cryptically Saturday morning.
 And just for good measure, he added later, “I am actually going to do this.”

-Note: Update: The Boring Project is working on a Hyperloop that will get you from New York to D.C. in under 30 minutes.